crossflag/CS3398-Betazoid-S2019/readme.md

 ### Richard
-Responsible for adding functionality to the "Save Settings" and "Apply Preset" buttons, which can be seen in [background.js] and [settings.html].
+Responsible for adding functionality to the "Save Settings" and "Apply Preset" buttons, fixing toggle switches to properly reflect the current filter, and properly loading the last saved filter on startup.
+All of these changes can be seen in [background.js](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/background.js) and [settings.html](https://github.com/cs3398-betazoid-betamales/CS3398-Betazoid-S2019/blob/master/DarkWeb/popup/settings.html).